Kainmueller-Lab/PatchPerPix/README.md

 ## Installation

 This package requires Python 3 and PyTorch.
-It contains the core code for the neural network model and our instance segmentation method.

 **Note**
 Previous versions (e.g., for the experiments published in our ECCV 2020 paper) require TensorFlow 1.x.
 If you want to run older experiments please checkout the respective tag: [eccv2020](https://github.com/Kainmueller-Lab/PatchPerPix/tree/ea4e2d4)
 If you have any questions, please open an issue (and mention that you're running the older code)

-### Core
 The recommended way is to install the package into your conda/python virtual environment.
-We recommend to use conda to install tensorflow.
+We recommend to use conda to install torch.

 ```
 conda create --name ppp